Painted Portraits Back

 For the young mothers being able to create beautiful images during pregnancy and with their children encouraged them to feel less self-conscious and to celebrate their transition to motherhood.

 The resulting black and white portraits were then printed on watercolor paper.
-In “painting” workshops each individual added color to their own chosen portrait in the traditional manner of those Brazilian vernacular ones.
+In “painting” workshops each individual added colour to their own chosen portrait in the traditional manner of those Brazilian vernacular ones.
 People that had never played with paint and brushes got involved with trepidation at first but grew excited with the results.
-With my support they added artifacts, personal objects, different color or more voluminous hair, veils and headpieces, colorful backgrounds, flowers and patterns that did not exist before.
+With my support they added artefacts, personal objects, or even more voluminous hair, veils and headpieces, colourful backgrounds, flowers and patterns that did not exist before.

-The participants in the project so far-young parents and people from around the world, seeking to make a home in London-often experience negative portrayals in the media and can be reluctant to be photographed.
+The participants in the project up to date- young parents and people from around the world, seeking to make a home in London-often experience negative portrayals in the media and can be reluctant to be photographed.
 The “Painted Portraits” project aims at encouraging the participants to create images, which enable them to take control of how they want to be seen.
 Together we created powerful portraits while encouraging a discussion and debate about representation, perception dignity and pride.

 THIS IS AN ONGOING PROJECT started in partnership with All Change Arts http://www.allchangearts.org/